Lurgrid/sagbot.com/content/posts/sagbot.com/index.en.md

 ### Thank you

-I would like to thank [T. RENAUX VERDIERE](https://renauxv.fr/) and [Mirabelle S. P.](https://github.com/oiimrosabel) for their advice throughout the research and creation of this website.
-Special thanks to T. RENAUX VERDIERE for proofreading this article and the other pages of the website.
+I would like to thank [*T. RENAUX VERDIERE*](https://renauxv.fr/) and [*Mirabelle S. P.*](https://github.com/oiimrosabel) for their advice throughout the research and creation of this website.
+Special thanks to *T. RENAUX VERDIERE* and *Jade P.* for proofreading this article and the other pages of the website.